 The artists and bands we listen to have a significant impact on how we write and what we write about.
 If you’re experiencing writer’s block, you may also be in dire need of new music to listen to.
 Branch out and find more great music.
 Streaming services like Spotify are great tools for finding new bands/artists because they will create playlists of new music using music you’re already listening to.
 You hardly have to lift a finger.

 A muse is something you feed off of for creativity and inspiration.
 Do some soul searching and identify the person or thing in your life that gives you the most joy and happiness, and write with that person/thing in mind.

 Quote of the day

 Use the beautiful words of other writers.
-Quotes can be super inspirational and even a great basis for a song theme.
+Quotes can be super inspirational and even an excellent basis for a song theme.
 Use our daily quotes to jumpstart your writing.
 You’ll find a new quote each day on our home page.

 Use our theme generator

 A common problem for songwriters is getting stuck writing about the same things in the same ways.
 Doing this will most certainly contribute to writer’s block and content creation issues.
-If this is an issue for you, use our Theme Generator to change up what your write about.
+If this is an issue for you, use our Theme Generator to change your writing.